Posts tagged ‘homeschool activities’

 The cost: $3.50 for 15 minutes, $4.50 for half an hour, and $5.50 for an hour (per child).
 What’s nice is that we can pay for half an hour, and then if the kids are having a lot of fun, we just pay an extra $1 for another 30 minutes.

-If we’re up to it, the Georgia Square Mall also has a train ride ($3 per person), and a toy store (Learning Express).
-My kids are pretty good about just looking in the toy store.
+If we’re up to it, the Georgia Square Mall also has a train ride ($3 per person).

 Maybe we just haven’t found them yet, but I don’t know of many other places to take kids in Athens during rainy or cold weather.
 The exception is Pump It Up, but we haven’t been there yet.
 It looks like from their website that you have to book a group to go.
 If you are a homeschooler, there is a homeschooling group that goes on the second Friday of every month.
 You can join the Athens Homeschooling list to receive updates about that.